-- Q. What causes the meteor particle to glow?
+- Q. What causes the shooting star particle to glow?

-- A. A natural meteor is caused by plasma light emission when dusts of various size rush into the Earth's atmosphere.
+A. A natural shooting star is caused by plasma light emission when dusts of various size rush into the Earth's atmosphere.

-ALE artificially replicates some of the smaller space particles and releases them from a specially designed satellite to create man made meteors.
+ALE artificially replicates some of the smaller space particles and releases them from a specially designed satellite to create man-made shooting stars.

-The meteor will travel one-fifth of the way around Earth before entering the atmosphere and visibly glow.
-When glowing, the meteor can be seen in an area up to 200km in diameter.
+The shooting star particle will travel one-fifth of the way around Earth before entering the atmosphere and visibly glow.
+When glowing, the shooting star particle can be seen in an area up to about 200km in diameter.

-- Q. Is there anything that sets apart the man made meteor from natural ones?
+- Q. Is there anything that sets apart the man-made shooting stars from natural ones?

-- A. Compared to a natural meteor, the man made meteor travels more slowly and glows for a longer period of time.
+- A. Compared to a natural shooting star, the man-made shooting stars travels more slowly and glows for a longer period of time.

-- Q. What is the meteor particle like?
+- Q. What is the shooting star particle like?

-- A. The meteor source is a small 1cm sphere with a mass of a few grams.
+- A. The shooting star particle is a small 1cm sphere with a mass of a few grams.